GintasS/Principles-of-Synthetic-Biology/README.md

 #### Functional Cascade

-It would be ideal to start with individual parts, predict their behavior when composed together, build a cascade, and have it work right off the bat.
+It would be ideal to start with individual parts, predict their behavior when composed together, build a cascade and have it work right off the bat.
 Unfortunately, as we have seen in the previous sections, this goal is still very difficult to realize.
-Taking the opposite approach, a team in Ron's laboratory managed to build functional cascade with parts on hand, then decided to go back and analyze its properties with regards to sensitivity, signal restoration, noise propagation/attenuation, and timing delay.
+Taking the opposite approach, a team in Ron's laboratory managed to build the functional cascade with parts on hand, then decided to go back and analyze its properties with regards to sensitivity, signal restoration, noise propagation/attenuation, and timing delay.
 First, they started with a simple system in which the Tet repressor (TetR) binds and represses transcription of EYFP.
 TetR is sensitive to the small molecule aTc, a homolog of tetracycline.
 In the presence of aTc, TetR's DNA binding domain is destabilized, and TetR can no longer bind the Tet operator (TetO) sequence in the pL(tet) promoter.

 One pervasive issue in synthetic biology is that we don't know how every single element of our circuits interacts with every other element (or with the cell for that matter).
 When building electronic circuits, electrical engineers can use wires to direct current where it needs to go.
 Such wires are not present in biology - and while we like to assume that we have some aspect of modularity/orthogonality with our parts, that's not actually the case.
 Thus, we need to do better analysis of parts to predict how they may interact with each other in order to better model higher-order circuits.